keitaroinc/ckanext-calendar/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-* Ask any question about how to use ckanext-saml2auth in our [gitter chat](https://gitter.im/keitaroinc/ckan).
+* Ask any question about how to use ckanext-calendar in our [gitter chat](https://gitter.im/keitaroinc/ckan).

 Thanks!